 But now credit card fraud is more frequent than ever.
-Millions of people are victimized by credit card breaches every year, with the holiday shopping season a particularly vulnerable time.
+Millions of people are victimized by credit card breaches every year, the holiday shopping season is a particularly vulnerable time.

 Not all issuers – and credit or debit cards – are the same.

 Choose wisely when opening a credit or debit card account with a financial institution; the decisions you make now will either haunt or comfort you should you ever be victimized by fraudulent activity.

 What to look for in your credit or debit card

 If your credit or debit cards are physically stolen or used without your authorization, you may not be liable for any charges.
 If your card has zero liability protection, you won't be responsible for unauthorized charges.

 Sign up for account alerts.
 Chase helps safeguard your credit card purchases using sophisticated fraud monitoring.
 We monitor for fraud 24/7 and can text, email or call you if there are unusual purchases on your credit card.